Cầu Giấy district: Transportation

 The historic Paper Bridge now become part of a large two-way Cầu Giấy Road, going from east to west, leading towards National Route 32.
 There are three major roads perpendicular to Cầu Giấy Road that goes from north to south: Ringway 2, 2.5 and 3.
 As of 2022, there are 8 bridges that cross the Tô Lịch river at the border of Cầu Giấy.
 These bridges are: T11 Bridge, Dịch Vọng Bridge, Paper Bridge (Cầu Giấy Bridge), Yên Hoà Bridge, Cót Bridge, 361 Bridge, Trung Hoà Bridge and Hoà Mục Bridge.

 In the past, village houses in Cầu Giấy were evenly spaced out with personal green space.
 However, after urbanization, they transformed into densely populated areas with subdivided land from the green spaces.
 This led to residential "streets" in historical villages that are practically twisting alleyways, 1–1.5 meters wide, sandwiched against slender tube houses.
 This led to a very dangerous fire hazard as fire trucks cannot go inside the alleyways, exemplified by a 2024 apartment fire at an alley of Trung Kính Street that killed fourteen people.

 Like Hanoi, most of Cầu Giấy residents travel on motorbikes (more accurately moped) or cars.
 There is a severe lack of public parking spaces to the point that parking vehicles on the sidewalk became a norm.
-The district has an extensive bus system provided by the Hanoi's government but only has one metro line in operation, Hanoi Metro Line 3, which partially opened in August 2024.
+The district has an extensive bus system provided by the Hanoi's government but only has one metro line in operation, Line 3, which partially opened in August 2024.
 Hanoi's first dedicated shared-use path is at the border of Cầu Giấy, near Tô Lịch River, but it remains unpopular among residents due to pollution.